The Ready Set: 2012–15: The Bad & The Better

-After leaving Decaydance following his third album, he subsequently signed with the label Razor & Tie, releasing The Bad & The Better which peaked at number 75 on the Billboard 200.
-He released his first single from the album "Give Me Your Hand (Best Song Ever)" in 2012 which peaked at number 30 on the US Mainstream Top 40 and number 33 on the New Zealand Top 40.
-"Higher", "Freakin Me Out", and "Fangz" were other singles released from the album.
-He served as an act on Warped Tour in 2014.
-He headlined a tour with Metro Station called, "The Outsiders Tour" with supporting acts, the Downtown Fiction and Against the Current.
-In 2015, Witzigreuter started a side project band Nekokat with artist Cameron Walker-Wright and drummer Jess Bowen from The Summer Set.
+On March 18, 2014, he announced the release date for The Bad & The Better, which was set for May 27.
+He worked with producer Ian Kirkpatrick again on the album.
+"Higher" served as the album's second single and was released on April 8.
+"Freakin' Me Out" was released on May 6, as the third single from the album.
+The album peaked at number 75 on the Billboard 200.
+He served as an act on Warped Tour in the summer of 2014.
+In October 2014, The Ready Set co-headlined a tour with Metro Station called, The Outsiders Tour with supporting acts, the Downtown Fiction and Against the Current.
+A live music video for the album's fourth single, "Fangz" was released on December 10.
+In 2015, Witzigreuter started a side project band Nekokat with singer-songwriter Cameron Walker-Wright and drummer Jess Bowen of The Summer Set.